Ex0D/Bat_Utils/EncodeBase64/README.md

 # encodeBase64
-Base64Encoder is a program to convert a file to base64 simply.
+encodeBase64 is a script to convert a file to base64 simply.

 ## How to Use it
 **encodeBase64 (file) [output]**